 2) Not separating business and personal spending

-This is one of the fastest ways to lose control of your numbers.
+This is one of the fastest ways to lose control of your numbers and create liability issues over time.

 What this causes